edwelker/website/content/posts/pushing-browsers.md

 I am not "new" as my sister would say...
 I know how it is.
 I hadn't expected it to be there, but the more work I had to do on an alternate table-based solution, the more it annoyed me.
 I keep hearing more and more about the CSS3 recommendation, adding more elements to HTML 5, and all of these other grand documents, which all currently amount to little-to-nothing.
 Maybe I am missing the point, but if 1998 is going to be ignored, why should 2008 be any different?

 I am going to keep this rant short, the rant wasn't really the point.
 The greater point is that was enough of a call-to-action for me.
-That's what it took to realize I should start looking into what I can do about giving certain browsers a push in the right direction.Â They seem to be lost.
+That's what it took to realize I should start looking into what I can do about giving certain browsers a push in the right direction.
+They seem to be lost.